danielaparker/jsoncons/doc/Examples.md

 and [encode_json](ref/encode_json.md) convert JSON formatted strings or streams to C++ data structures and back.
-Decode and encode work for all C++ classes that have [json_type_traits](ref/json_type_traits.md) defined.
-The standard library containers are already supported, and your own types will be supported too if you specialize `json_type_traits` in the `jsoncons` namespace.
+Decode and encode work for all C++ classes that have [json_type_traits](ref/json_type_traits.md) defined. jsoncons already supports many types in the standard library, and your own types will be supported too if you specialize `json_type_traits` in the `jsoncons` namespace.